yongagaelle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-Floats
 14- decimal to hexadecimal
 15 Everyone is a proponent of strong encryption
-16-The eggs of the brood need to be  an odd number
+16-The eggs of the brood need to be  an odd number 17-I'am an instant star.
+Just add water and stir